If you are having trouble with UTC Learn, listed below are a few general troubleshooting steps to take.

 2) Set your security settings to "Medium-high": Tools menu > Internet Options > Security tab > select "Internet" zone > set to "Medium-high" (or lower) > click OK > restart Internet Explorer

 - Clear Your Java Cache.
-Since Blackboard relies heavily on Java, sometimes errors are experienced due to
+Since UTC Learn relies heavily on Java, sometimes errors are experienced due to cached

 - Update Your Operating System.
 Keeping your operating system patched with the latest updates and security patches